The bee kingdom in South Carolina can get quite complex when you’re talking about the different types of bees that reside within the state borders.

 The Long-Horned bee feeds on these insects when producing honeydew to get their protein and carbohydrates.

-They also fly from one plant to another and back again, pollinating the flowers along the way.
+They also fly from one plant to another, pollinating the flowers.
 When harvesting nectar, they create a pool that provides water for other animals like birds or humans.

 Types of Bees in South Carolina: One type you will find in the state is called sweat bees because they love perspiration and often bite near an ear or neck.

 Spider Hunting Bee: A spider-hunting bee will live anywhere there are spiders–they don’t need much else!
-As soon as it finds its prey, it stings them before carrying them back to its hive.
+As soon as it finds its prey, it stings them before returning them to its hive.

 Sweat bees have a unique way of finding food.
 They are attracted to the moisture in sweat and will land on you while you’re working out or gardening to sip some effort from your skin.

-These types of bees in South Carolina don’t cause any harm, but they can be irritating because they land on your face or neck and start digging their head into your skin.
+These bees in South Carolina don’t cause any harm, but they can be irritating because they land on your face or neck and start digging their head into your skin.

 The best way to get rid of these bees is to wave your hand over them or brush them off with a towel.
 Sweat bees are about 1/4 inch long and come in various colors like yellow, black, blue, and red.